vhgimenes/email_attachments_scraper/README.md

 # Email Attachments ETL
-Collections of functions built in Python language to extract attachments from outlook e-mails.
+Collections of functions built in Python language to extract attachments from outlook emails.